 DPR’s Phoenix office cleverly combines passive strategies like Natural Ventilation and daylighting, with Active smart controls to create a Net Zero certified building that also acts as a Living Laboratory.
 Having achieved this in the harsh hot dry climate of the Sonoran desert, sprouts hope for Passive design.

 We at The Architecture Gazette are passionate about Passive Architecture and its potential.
-However, since the invention of the air-conditioned glass box [Part 2/5: The Red System (Energy), Singapore], coupled with harsher climate scenarios, stricter standards for productivity and efficiency, the Architectural community could question if Passive is still feasible.
+However, since the invention of the air-conditioned glass box [Part 2/5: The Red System (Energy), Singapore – published May 14 2018], coupled with harsher climate scenarios, stricter standards for productivity and efficiency, the Architectural community is questioning whether Passive is viable any longer?

 The following articles and others to come, will be our effort to explore and possibly prove that Passive strategies, vernacular methods are still extremely useful and vital for Energy efficiency and Sustainability.
 We start by looking at examples from Singapore.
 Some buildings are using Passive strategies to not only reduce their own Energy consumption, but to positively affect their micro-climate, thus contributing less to the Urban Heat Island phenomenon.